Mojito88/DemianOfService/README.md

 [![dos.png](https://i.postimg.cc/Qxg3dY4C/dos.png)](https://postimg.cc/YhSVXRwB)

 # Warnings!
-Set more thread than your computer can support will cause an overwork causing a spam response that could be short or enought big to stop the entire program
+Set more thread than your computer can support will cause an overwork and "ctrl + c" will not stop the program, you have to close the entire window.
 [![warning.png](https://i.postimg.cc/BbzG1tLC/warning.png)](https://postimg.cc/ctfzpxcK)